alx-sch/CPP_Glossary/README.md

 ### Initialization List

-In C++, when a constructor is called, the member variables of the class need to be initialized.
-While member variables can be assigned values inside the constructor's body (as done [above](#this-pointer)), it's more efficient to initialize them directly in the constructor's initialization list.
+In C++, when a constructor is called, the class's member variables need to be initialized.
+While you can assign values inside the constructor body (as done [above](#this-pointer)), using an initialization list is often more efficient and sometimes necessary.

-The **initialization list** allows you to initialize member variables before entering the constructor body.
-It is generally used when you need to set values for const members, reference members, or when you want to ensure the variables are initialized before the constructor body executes.
+An **initialization list** allows you to initialize member variables before entering the constructor body.
+This is particularly useful when
+1. Initializing **const** members (since they cannot be assigned later).
+2. Initializing reference members (as references must be assigned at construction), e.g. `int &ref`.
+3. Ensuring **efficient initialization** by directly initializing members instead of using assignment inside the constructor body, which may involve extra operations.

 Here’s how it works:
 ```cpp